Pakistani police widen manhunt a day after priest's killing

 Overall, militant attacks have increased across Pakistan since the Pakistani Taliban ended a cease-fire with the government in Islamabad last month.
 The Pakistani Taliban, also known as TTP, have become emboldened by the Afghan Taliban’s sweep to power in the neighboring country in mid-August.

+On Monday, the Pakistani Taliban took to Twitter to claim the killing of police officer Moeen Asif, whose body was found in a deserted area near the garrison city of Rawalpindi a day earlier.
+Police since Sunday had been trying to determine who was responsible.

-Pakistan’s most senior clergyman, Bishop Azad Marshall, condemned the attack on Twitter and demanded protection for Christians.
+Pakistan’s most senior clergyman, Bishop Azad Marshall, condemned the attack on the priests on Twitter and demanded protection for Christians.
 “We demand justice and protection of Christians from the Government of Pakistan,” he wrote following the attack.

 Additional policemen were deployed around Peshawar’s All Saints Church, where a memorial service for Father Siraj was attended by more than 3,000 mourners on Monday.
 The memorial service was held at the same church that was attacked by militants with bombs and gunfire in 2013.
 Over 70 worshippers were killed and 100 were wounded in that attack, one of Pakistan’s worst targeting Christians.